 Tran Templeton, Assistant Professor, Ed.D., Teachers College, Columbia University.
 Early Childhood Education specialization.

 Amanda Vickery, Assistant Professor; Ph.D., University of Texas.
-Diversity Education.
+Social Justice specialization.

-Colleen Eddy, Associate Professor; Ed.D., Baylor University.
-Pre-and in-service mathematics education.
+Colleen Eddy, Associate Professor, Ed.D., Baylor University, Mathematics Education.